 Location: Nome, Alaska

 Another focus of this trip will be photographing the mammals in the area, including Musk Oxen.
-Herds of Musk Ox roam the tundra near Nome, and we should have great photographic opportunities with these unique animals.
+Herds of Musk Oxen roam the tundra near Nome, and we should have great photographic opportunities during late evening hours in golden light.
 We might also see red fox, caribou, moose and grizzly bears

 The photography on this trip is on foot.
 We will be able to photograph many species near the vehicles, with an occasional short hike to reach some species.
 Participants should be able to carry long telephoto lens and tripods through uneven terrain.
 At this time of the year the sun rises early and sets late, so we will try to maximize our time during the endless warm light in the far north.
 We will have long midday breaks between our shoots in the morning and evenings.